CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Lifecycle-Management/Switch-Management.md

 {{</tabs>}}

-This listing is the starting point for network OS upgrades or NetQ installations and upgrades.
+This list is the starting point for network OS upgrades or NetQ installations and upgrades.
 If the switches you want to upgrade are not present in the list, you can:

 - Verify the missing switches are reachable using `ping`
 - Verify the NetQ Agent is fresh and version 4.1.0 or later for switches that already have the agent installed (click {{<img src="https://icons.cumulusnetworks.com/01-Interface-Essential/03-Menu/navigation-menu.svg" height="18" width="18" alt="Main Menu">}}, then click **Agents** or run `netq show agents`)